Tmuat/Visit-Kingston/README.md

 The hex codes for the two main colours are #FFFFFF and #03487E.

+#### Fonts

+The main font used on the site is Noto Serif.
+It was chosen after experimenting with a number of fonts on [google fonts](fonts.google.com); it provided a visually pleasing font which stood out against both the dark blue and white backgrounds.

+---

 ### Wireframes

 The wireframes for phone, tablet and desktop can be found by clicking [here](https://github.com/Tmuat/milestone-project-2/tree/master/assets/wireframes).